 What is Food Addiction?

-Food addiction is characterized by obsession with food, obsession with weight and loss of control over the amount of food eaten.
+Food addiction is characterized by an obsession with food, obsession with weight and loss of control over the amount of food eaten.
 It involves the compulsive pursuit of a mood change by engaging repeatedly in episodes of uncontrolled eating despite adverse consequences.
-The term food addiction implies there is a biogentic–physiological, biochemical–condition of the brain and body that creates craving for refined foods: carbohydrates, animal fats and salt.
+The term food addiction implies there is a biogenetic–physiological, biochemical–condition of the brain and body that creates a craving for refined foods: carbohydrates, animal fats, and salt.